-Supplied exclusively in the UK by Certas Energy, Shell GTL Fuel is a drop in, cleaner burning diesel alternative fuel which can be used to improve air quality without the need for expensive modifications to existing engines or investment in infrastructure.
+Supplied in the UK by Certas Energy, Shell GTL Fuel is a drop in, cleaner burning diesel alternative fuel which can be used to improve air quality without the need for expensive modifications to existing engines or investment in infrastructure.

 Shell GTL Fuel is proven to immediately reduce local emissions of harmful air pollutants such as nitrogen oxide (NOx) by up to 37% and particulate matter (PM) by up to 90%.
 In addition, the cleaner-burning fuel is odourless and able to reduce noise levels by up to 5 decibels, a key benefit when operating in residential areas.